[icon ] blenderdumbass . org [icon star] Reviews

 The direction of the movie is obviously very good.
 Luca Guadagnino shoots his movies with very precise camera.
 Nothing too fancy.
 Everything serves emotional purpose.
 He likes people to do things that would be in their character, but not necessarily important to the story, like dance.
 Which makes his editing very intuition-based and less clarity based.
 Which reminds the style of Lars Von Trier but not quite there.
 If there would be a scale between chaotic documentary style and a very precise and calculated cinematic style, Lars would be way closer to documentary than Luca.
 Luca is more in control, but lets a lot of character and intuition through.
 Which is very interesting. ↩ Reply

 The movie was filmed on 35 mm film, which gives it a very old school look that doesn't look like anything modern.
 Which may put off some people.
 But the movie is pretty to look at, even though most of it happens in very disturbing settings.
 Like apartments of very poor people with various layers of dirt.
 Or other unpleasant locations.
-But somehow Luca and the cinematographer Arseni Khachaturan pulled off making this ugly world pretty somehow. ↩ Reply
+But somehow Luca and the cinematographer Arseni Khachaturan pulled off making this ugly world pretty somehow. c:2 ↩ Reply

 There is quite a bit of shocking and violent imagery in the film.
 I mean of course.
 It is a horror film about cannibals.
 So you kind of get what you expect.
 But the director seem like wasn't that much interested in all the violence.
 So it plays when it needs to, but the focus of the story is on the characters and their relationships. ↩ Reply